-• Course participation: 10%
+• Course in-class participation: 20%

-Problem sets (30%):
+Problem sets (20%):

 I will assign five problem sets.
 Problem sets typically include a set of pure theory questions and a set of application questions, often based on readings.

-You must submit your problem sets in PDF form using Canvas.
-Late problem sets will not be accepted.
-No exceptions.
-In order to accommodate unanticipated events, illness, or conflicts in your schedule, I will automatically drop the problem set with the lowest score (for example, the one that you don't hand in).
-You may collaborate with other students on problem sets, but you must write up all solutions independently and in your own words.
-If you submit a problem set that is a direct copy of another student's, this will be considered academic dishonesty and will be dealt with accordingly.
-If you are stuck on a question, feel free to come to either of the TA's office hours.
-We will do our best to point you in the right direction, but we will not fully answer the question for you.
-This is to ensure that you have adequate opportunity to master the material.
-After the problem set has been graded and handed back we are happy to go over solutions with you if they are still unclear.
+- Late problem sets will not be accepted.
+No exceptions. - In order to accommodate unanticipated events, illness, or conflicts in your schedule, I will automatically drop the problem set with the lowest score (for example, the one that you don't hand in). - You may collaborate with other students on problem sets, but you must write up all solutions independently and in your own words.
+If you submit a problem set that is a direct copy of another student's, or is found online, this will be considered academic dishonesty and will be dealt with accordingly.